Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 **Intro**

-This tutorial demonstrates how you can create models with high dimensional fixed effects using `quantcore.glm`.
-Thanks to the utilization of `quantcore.matrix`, we can pass categorical variables with a large range of values and the rest is taken care of for us. `quantcore.glm` and `quantcore.matrix` will handle the creation of the one-hot-encoded design matrix and also take advantage of the sparse nature of the matrix to optimize operations.
+This tutorial demonstrates how to create models with high dimensional fixed effects using `quantcore.glm`.
+Using `quantcore.matrix`, we can pass categorical variables with a large range of values. `quantcore.glm` and `quantcore.matrix` will handle the creation of the one-hot-encoded design matrix.

+In some real-world problems, we have used millions of categories.
+This would be impossible with a dense matrix.
+General-purpose sparse matrices like compressed sparse row (CSR) matrices help but still leave a lot on the table.
+For a categorical matrix, we know that each row has only a single non-zero value and that value is 1.
+These optimizations are implemented in `quantcore.matrix.CategoricalMatrix`.

 **Background**